BENARJI-D/VSD-SOC-DESIGN/README.md

 ![image](https://github.com/user-attachments/assets/31bf6c81-3559-4700-adf6-e92e56e60536)

-i)Conditions for to inclde our custom design in picorv32a design 1-Input&output ports should be lie on the intersection of horizontal and vertical tracks 2-Height of standard cell is even multiples of vertical track pitch 3-Width of standard cell is odd multiples of horizontal track pitch.
+i)Conditions for to inclde our custom design in picorv32a design

+  1-Input&output ports should be lie on the intersection of horizontal and vertical tracks

+  2-Height of standard cell is even multiples of vertical track pitch.

+  3-Width of standard cell is odd multiples of horizontal track pitch.

   #change working directory to vsdstdcelldesign direcory